aStudyingTurtle/redicat/README.md

 ## Highlights
 - **Canonical-contig smart defaults:** By default every command operates on the primary human chromosomes (chr1–chr22, chrX, chrY, chrM).
 Add `--allcontigs` to opt into decoys, patches, or spike-ins when you need full genome coverage.
 - **On-the-fly site vetting:** Depth, N-content, and editing-support thresholds mirror the `bulk` heuristics so only confident loci advance to matrix assembly.
-- **Fearless concurrency:** Rayon thread pools, crossbeam channels, and reader pooling keep pileup traversal and sparse matrix assembly fully saturated on modern CPUs.
+- **Fearless concurrency:** Rayon thread pools, per-thread chunk reducers, and reader pooling keep pileup traversal and sparse matrix assembly saturated on modern CPUs.
 - **Dynamic Rayon work queue:** `ParGranges` now flattens genomic tiles into a global work queue so `bulk` keeps every core busy even when only a handful of contigs remain in flight.
-- **Streaming AnnData assembly:** `bam2mtx` pushes chunk results through a bounded channel into a streaming sparse converter, so `.h5ad` generation no longer requires buffering millions of `PositionData` structs in RAM.
-- **Backpressure-aware streaming:** The bam2mtx worker queue now enforces a ≥512 slot buffer and uses adaptive backoff when the AnnData writer lags, eliminating producer-side blocking and keeping Rayon threads busy without risking deadlocks.
+- **Parallel AnnData assembly:** `bam2mtx` now collects per-thread chunk results, merges them with a parallel sparse assembler, and writes `.h5ad` outputs without a single threaded bottleneck or extra global channels.
 - **Run-aware sparse merging (New):** The AnnData converter now persists sorted triplet runs to disk and performs a streaming multi-way merge when finalising CSR layers, keeping peak RSS close to the sparse output size and preventing the single-threaded 30+ minute stall that previously occurred after "Processed 100%" log events.
-- **Depth-aware chunking:** `bam2mtx` streams TSV manifests with Polars, accumulates position weights (`DEPTH + INS + DEL + REF_SKIP + FAIL`) until the `--chunksize` budget is spent, and automatically falls back to the narrow `--chunk-size-max-depth` batches whenever `NEAR_MAX_DEPTH=true`.
+- **Depth-aware chunking:** `bam2mtx` streams TSV manifests with Polars, accumulates position weights (`DEPTH + INS + DEL + REF_SKIP + FAIL`) until the `--chunksize` budget is spent, and automatically falls back to the hotspot-friendly `--chunk-size-max-depth` batches (default 15) whenever `NEAR_MAX_DEPTH=true`.
 - **Local-time observability:** Console logs now emit system time zone timestamps and 30-minute status beacons that report remaining chunks alongside outstanding `NEAR_MAX_DEPTH` loci for long-running jobs.
 - **Depth-cap skip audit:** Any site whose pileup depth meets or exceeds `--max-depth` is skipped before UMI aggregation, recorded to a sibling `<name>_skiped_sites.txt` manifest, and summarised in the final log output for easy triage.
 - **Layered architecture:** The library is split into `core` (shared utilities & sparse ops), `engine` (parallel schedulers and position primitives), and `pipeline` (bam2mtx & call workflows), keeping reusable pieces lightweight and testable.